-Scouting’s origins date back to the start of the Twentieth Century.
-They have survived the two World Wars, sweeping social events and the challenges of other influences, to become stronger than ever.
-It does this by placing the needs of young people first -- in a program that can adapt to change.
+Scouting’s origins date back to the start of the 20th Century.
+It has survived the two World Wars, sweeping social events and the challenges of other influences, to become stronger than ever.
+It does this by placing the needs of young people first — in a program that can adapt to change.

-The Founder of Scouting, Lord Baden-Powell of Gilwell, was born in England in 1857.
-He lived a busy and adventurous life and, as a boy, spent much of his spare time in open-air pursuits, hunting in the woods, and joining his brothers in expeditions by land and in their boats.
-Thus he developed his powers of observation and resourcefulness, which helped him to acquire many useful skills.
+The founder of Scouting, Lord Robert Baden-Powell was born in 1857 in England.
+He lived a busy and adventurous life, and as a boy spent much of his spare time in open-air pursuits, hunting in the woods, and joining his brothers in expeditions by land and in their boats.
+Thus he developed his powers of observation and resourcefulness and acquired many useful skills.

 Although the year 1908 marks the official beginning of the Scout Movement, Scouting really commenced with the Brownsea Island Camp in August 1907.
 Following this camp and the publication of the parts of the book, young boys in the community formed themselves into patrols of six to eight, and then looked around for adult leaders who could help them.
 Soon there were thousands of Scouts all over the country, and Baden-Powell had to set up an office to look after the new movement that had begun.